 Help for Gomez comes in the form of two suspicious characters, the twitchy family attorney, Tully (Dan Hedaya: ALIEN: RESURRECTION, THE SHAFT, MULHOLLAND DR.), who against his will, introduces Gomez to one Dr. Great Pinder-Schloss, a psychiatrist who has done the impossible.
 She has found Fester Addams.

 Suddenly there is cause for great celebration in the Addams household.
 There is life, merriment, sadistic attacks on neighbors, and yet, all is not well.
 There is much that brother Fester has forgot and it feeds Gomez' finely tuned paranoia that perhaps he's being played for a fool by someone, somewhere.

 Gomez feelings are twistedly accurate, for this fraud of a Fester is in reality, Gordon Craven!
 Son of Abigail Craven: who presents herself as the psychiatrist, Pinder-Schloss.
 It is nothing less than foulery afoot as Tully and the Cravens try to get their hands on the Addams family fortune.

 There is just one fly, one minor fly to everyone's plans and dreams.

 Christopher Lloyd usually tackles acting the John Wayne way: whatever role he's playing, he's playing as Christopher Lloyd, which is nearly always the excitable, educated burnout.
 For this film, Lloyd had to throw out his tropes and start anew, investing Fester with a leery longing that was both tragic and confused.
 Gordon/Fester doesn't know much, he hardly knows anything.
-And he certainly can't figure out how to balance the warm wildness of an Addams household with the strict coldness of his Mother, both competing for his attentions and his participation.
+And he certainly can't figure out how to balance the wild warmth of an Addams household with the strict coldness of his Mother, both competing for his attentions and his participation.